assetgraph/assetgraph/README.rst

 Currently it does the following:

-* Build the asset graph programmatically or load it from disk or via http.
+* Build an asset graph programmatically or load it from disk or a remote server via http.
 * Find explicit dependencies between JavaScript and CSS roll them out as ``<script>`` and ``<link rel='stylesheet'>`` tags in your HTML.
 For now only a homegrown one.include syntax is supported, but